Learn how to start a nature journal with your kids using the help of this guide.

 Creating a journal is the perfect excuse to get outdoors with your kids a few times a week and enjoy nature’s health benefits.
 All this while helping your children develop their science, writing, and art skills.

 What is Nature Journaling

-Nature Journaling is a creative way to explore nature and record all the wonderful things that we discover.
+Nature Journaling is a creative way to explore nature and record all the wonderful things you discover.

 It can be a fun family activity to develop strong bonds with your children.
 It is ideal for them because they already have a natural curiosity and a desire to figure things out.

-A nature journal is also a place to write, draw, or paint our ideas, feelings, and experiences.
+A nature journal is also a place to write, draw, or paint your ideas, feelings, and experiences.
 It can be a great place to store findings and pictures as well!